-Today Gary is 19 and it’s been almost two years post injury.
-He still continues to make progress.
-He is still undergoing a tremendous amount of therapy on a regular basis and he is finishing up school with APS.
+Today Gary is 22 and it’s been four years since his injury.
+He thankfully continues to make progress.
+He is still undergoing a therapy on a regular basis and he is finishing up school with APS.
 Gary graduated May 14, 2014 two years after his anticipated graduation date.
 His accident prevented that from happening.
 Although Gary cannot talk, he can communicate by various means.
-He has been learning sign language and thanks to the use of technology, he can communicate with the use of his iPad, a laptop and a Dynavox.
+He has been learning sign language and thanks to the use of technology, he can communicate with the use of an iPad, a laptop and a Dynavox.
 His favorite pastime is being with his family and friends.
-He adores his little sister Kenidie who will be turning 6 very soon.
+He adores his little sister Kenidie who will just turned 8 in February.
 He loves listening to country music and going to live concerts.
-He enjoys caring for his pit bulls that he has had prior to the accident and most recently, his time has been occupied with his two Havanese puppies.
+He enjoys caring for his pit bulls that he had prior to the accident and most recently, his time has been occupied with his two Havanese puppies.
 We are exploring the option of getting him a service dog which will dramatically improve his quality of life.
 We are in the process of consulting with a trainer on the steps it will take in the efforts to get him one.
 He is very much in favor of this!!

 Thank you for taking the time to learn more about Gary and reading his story.
 We would also like to thank you for all the prayers, support and love you have sent us since his accident and during his recovery.
 We still have a long way to go…as I was told, “This is a marathon, not a race.”
 I will continue to do everything possible to see that Gary receives the best care, therapy, and technology to help him further progress.
 I will continue to be the best advocate for Gary and together we will move our mountain, even one granule of sand at a time, regardless of what it takes!!!
 And most importantly, this is a learning process and we may not always get it right but, we will NEVER GIVE UP!!!!

 Much love and blessings to you all!!